 I’m close to wrapping up, Prensky’s “Don’t Bother Me Mom — I’m Learning,” and to support what he’s saying about the educational value of gaming, I thought I’d list the positive, educational effects of my MMO playing also noting those that have been financially lucrative (with a $).
 To provide a bit of background, I’ve been involved with video games since I was six or seven years of age, first with an Atari 2600 and a Commodore 64 to the present.
+In the mid-20s, I was also involved with different types of games, one of which was casino games that helped me develop more for gaming strategies.
 At 32, if I am, in fact, a digital native, I’m an early adopter, and quite geeky compared to my classmates growing up.
 It was during my second year of science teaching that a student, knowing I was into gaming, said, “Hey, Mr. G-, you need to try Everquest.”
 The eye-candy on the box was appealing and the fantasy genre had always appealed to me, so I thought, “Why not?”
 Thus, it begins…

 1. Home Networking – It wasn’t long after I began playing Everquest, that my wife wanted to try it.
 Very quickly we realized sharing an account was not an option.
 The solution?
 Buy another computer, network them, and share a dial-up connection.
 This was during the Windows 98 era, and it wasn’t as easy to set up a network as it is today.
 The interest in networking actually inspired me to take a networking course at the local community college the following semester.
 DOS-based Novell, anyone? ($)